tmehtiyev2019/llm-api-tm/README.md

 - **Notable Capabilities:** Improved accuracy, context comprehension, and detailed response generation compared to its predecessor.

 Both models will be evaluated for their effectiveness in interpreting free-form text and generating structured API calls.

+### Testing Standardization

+To ensure a structured and standardized comparison of different Large Language Models (LLMs), we follow a standardized testing process:

 #### Test Case Development
 - **Diverse Scenarios:** We design a set of standardized test cases that cover a wide range of input scenarios to comprehensively evaluate the LLMs' capabilities.